Royal–Crumpler–Parker House

 Royal–Crumpler–Parker House is a historic home located at Clinton, Sampson County, North Carolina.
-It was built about 1918, and is a one-story, rectangular, Bungalow / American Craftsman style frame dwelling.
+It was built around 1918, and is a one-story, rectangular, Bungalow / American Craftsman style frame dwelling.
 It has a wide, low, cross-gable roof; is sheathed in weatherboard; and dormers.
-It features a wraparound porch with octagonal greenhouse.
+It features a wraparound porch with an octagonal greenhouse.

 It was added to the National Register of Historic Places in 1986.